 - Development of ABT-MSE analysis software

 - OM development

 - SAM application

 - VPA training course

-- Financial support for organization of BFT MSE technical group meetings, including participations of modelling coordinator and several experts
+- Financial support for organization of BFT MSE technical group meetings, including participations of modelling coordinator and several experts a) List of deliverables and reports produced within the framework of GBYP contracts and activities

-It is also worth mentioning that so far GBYP has awarded 169 contracts to 119 entities, localized in 25 different countries, involving therefore a work of many hundreds of researchers and technicians.
+It is also worth mentioning that so far GBYP has awarded 166 contracts to 95 entities, localized in 22 different countries, involving therefore a work of many hundreds of researchers and technicians.
 This large and open participation to ICCAT GBYP activities is also considered an important achievement of this research programme.